Takuhi-jinja Shrine 焼火神社

 Nishinoshima is a small island with limited bus services, so most people rent a car or bicycle, or take a taxi.
-The shrine is eight kilometers from the ferry port in Beppu or four kilometers from the town of Mita.
+The shrine is eight kilometers from Beppu Port or six kilometers from Urago Port.

 Extending out from inside a cave

-As you climb the path through the forest, you pass several small shrines and high earthen walls, behind which stand the impressive priests' house.
-Past a huge, ancient tree sits the shrine itself.
+As you climb the path through the forest, you pass several small shrines and high earthen walls, behind which stand the impressive shrine office, which was originally the priests’ house.

-Built in the Heian period (794-1185), the innermost building sits within a cave.
-Known to offer protection to those at sea, sailors on the great trading ships would hold rituals on board to the deity here when they passed nearby on their way down the Sea of Japan coast and on to Osaka .
+Built in 1732, the honden (main shrine building) sits partly within a cave.
+Known to offer protection to those at sea, sailors on kitamaebunne, “northbound” cargo ships back in the Edo period, would hold rituals on board to the deity of Takuhi when they passed nearby.

-One legend is that when Emperor Gotoba became lost on his way to exile on this island in 1221, only a magical light that appeared from the shrine saved him from disaster.
+One legend is that when Emperor Gotoba became lost on his way to exile on this island in 1221, a magical light that appeared from the shrine saved him from disaster

 Handmade in Osaka

-The rearmost building in the cave, with its intricate carvings, was prefabricated in Osaka and carried up the mountainside piece by piece in 1732.
+The wooden shrine building which sits partly in the cave, was prefabricated in Osaka and carried up the mountainside piece by piece in 1732.

-Nearby, a path takes you up to the summit, where the views are even more expansive, in about 10 minutes.
+Nearby, a path takes you up to the summit, where the views are even more expansive, in about 40 minutes (one-way).

-The annual festival, held on July 23, takes place in the priests' house and features kagura dances performed throughout the night.
+The annual festival, held on July 23, takes place in the shrine office and kagura dances are performed at night in odd-numbered years.